khunie/khunie-frontend/README.md

 # Khunie Frontend

-## Kanban board app made with next.js, apollo, styled-components, and react-beautiful-dnd
+## Kanban board app made with next.js, apollo client for gql and state management, styled components, and react beautiful dnd

 You can visit the site deployed at www.khunie.com or run it locally